Milnor fibre boundary of a non-isolated surface singularity: Plumbing graphs of and

-The above algorithm, which provides $\partial F$, is compatible with the decomposition of this space into its parts $\partial_1F$ and $\partial_2F$.
-In this subsection we make this statement more precise.
+\labelpar{1es2} The above algorithm, which provides $\partial F$, is compatible with the decomposition of this space into its parts $\partial_1F$ and $\partial_2F$.
+In this section we make this statement precise. \ix{graph!$\G_\C^1$}\ix{graph!of a surface singularity!of normalization of $V_f$} \ix{plumbing!graph}

-\begin{bekezdes}\labelpar{norm1} {\bf The graphs of $(V_f^{norm},g\circ n)$ and $\partial_1F$.} Repeat the steps 1 and 2 from the Main Algorithm (\ref{algo}), but only for the vertices and edges sitting in $\Gamma^1_\C$ (including the cutting edges too).
-Replace each cutting edge by an edge (connected to $v_1\in \calv(\gce)$) supporting an arrowhead with multiplicity $(0)$.
-In this way we get a graph with all the multiplicities determined (and in fact, with all edge--decorations +).
+\begin{bekezdes}\labelpar{norm1} {\bf The graphs of $(V_f^{norm},g\circ n)$ and $\partial_1F$.} Consider the graph $\gce$.
+Repeat Steps 1 and 2 from the Main Algorithm \ref{algo}, but only for the vertices and edges contained in $\Gamma^1_\C$, {\it excluding} any edge inherited from a cutting edge. \ix{cutting edge} Replace any edge inherited from a cutting edge by an edge supporting an arrowhead with multiplicity $(0)$.
+In this way we get a graph with all the multiplicities determined and with all edge--decorations +.
 Calculate the Euler numbers by (\ref{eq:2.2.1}).
 This graph will be denoted by $G_1$.
+(Note that it coincides with the graph $G^1_\C$ considered in \ref{bek:G1C} and Proposition \ref{m1}.) \ix{Main Algorithm}

+\begin{remark} The vertices of $G_1$ can be identified with some of the vertices of $G$, hence if we disregard the decorations of the graphs, then $G_1$ is a subgraph of $G$.
+However, as decorated graph, $G_1$ is not a subgraph of $G$: that end--vertex of any cutting edge which is situated in $\gce$ will have different Euler numbers in the two graphs $G$ and $G_1$.
+All the other Euler numbers evidently coincide. \ix{cutting edge} \end{remark}

+The next theorem is essentially the same as Proposition \ref{m1}; we consider it again to have a complete picture of the algorithm and its consequences.

-(Notice that in the two graphs $G$ and $G_1$, the corresponding Euler numbers of the end--vertex $v_1$ of a cutting edge are not the same; the other Euler numbers evidently coincide.) \end{bekezdes} \begin{theorem}\labelpar{g1} $G_1$ is a possible embedded resolution graph of $(V_f^{norm},g\circ n)$, where the arrows with multiplicity $(0)$ represent the link--components determined by the strict transforms of $Sing(V_f)$.
+\end{bekezdes} \begin{theorem}\labelpar{g1} $G_1$ is a possible embedded resolution graph of $(V_f^{norm},g\circ n)$, where the arrows with multiplicity $(0)$ represent the link--components determined by the strict transforms of $Sing(V_f)$.
 If we delete these 0--multiplicity arrows, we get a possible embedded resolution graph of $(V_f^{norm},g\circ n)$.
 Furthermore, if we delete all the arrowheads and all the multiplicities, we get a possible resolution graph of the normalization of $V_f^{norm}$.